Client-Focused. Experienced.

 Refusing to sign the divorce papers (or even acknowledge the process is happening) will not stop the divorce.
 If your spouse refuses to respond to the divorce petition within the time allotted by the court, which is 30 days from the date they are served, the court will simply grant you a default divorce.
 This means that your petition will be granted as requested without hearing from your spouse.
 By refusing to respond, your spouse gives up the ability to negotiate the terms of your split or contest the outcome of the case.

 The family court judge sometimes orders one party to pay some or all of their spouse’s attorney fees.
-State law requires that each party to a divorce must have equal access to legal representation.
+State law requires that each party to a divorce have equal access to legal representation.
 If one spouse cannot afford an attorney, they can fill out an Income and Expense Declaration and ask the judge to order the other spouse to pay.
-The judge will consider if the spouse requesting assistance lacks the resources to afford their own lawyer and if the other spouse can afford to pay for both attorneys.
+The judge will consider if the spouse requesting assistance lacks the resources to afford their own Irvine divorce lawyer and if the other spouse can afford to pay for both attorneys.

 Every divorce takes at least six months to complete because state law imposes that time as a mandatory waiting period after a divorce filing.
 Depending on how much property there is to split and whether you and your spouse have children together, you could settle all divorce matters during the waiting period, or it could last well past the six-month mark.